 Predictions claim job openings for supply chain managers could outnumber prospective employees by a ratio of six to one.

-The good news is that your job as a supply chain manager is safe, but your task will change to integrate controlling AI and analyzing data from a smart warehouse.
+The good news is that your job as a supply chain manager is safe, but your task will change to integrating controlling AI and analyzing data from a smart warehouse.

 One of the hardest aspects of being a supply chain manager is predicting what to keep in stock.
 When two large auto suppliers used AI to predict how much stock they’d need, they decreased inventory by up to 40 percent.
 Cutting needless inventory is the best means of freeing up space in your warehouse for stocking more products you sell.